 y = "",

-caption = "Data from ArcGIS REST API services"
+caption = "Data from the ArcGIS REST API service"

 )